ericrkuo/DeadCodeRemover/MILESTONES.md

         - a = b = c = 1
         - (a,b) = (x+y, z)
         - (a,b) = (c,d) = (x,y+z)
-- Created a practical example illustrating our use case - DeadCodeExamples.md
+- Created a practical example illustrating our use case - [DeadCodeExamples.md](DeadCodeExamples.md)
 - Got approval of idea from Jifeng and Alex
 - Identified use case, and target audience
 - Plans for the Final User Study
-- We’ll be redoing our first user study on Saturday, and will aim to finish development by next Saturday.
-After that, we’ll reserve the following weekend (26th and 27th) for our final user study.

 ## Next Steps
 - We’ve got to redo Milestone 2 and 3